hande-qmc/hande/documentation/index.rst

-.. hubbard_fciqmc documentation master file, created by sphinx-quickstart on Thu May 12 00:36:12 2011.
+..
+HANDE documentation master file, created by sphinx-quickstart on Thu May 12 00:36:12 2011.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-hubbard_fciqmc
+HANDE QMC
 ==============

 .. toctree::
    :maxdepth: 2

-   users_guide/hubbard
+   users_guide/manual
    developers_guide/developers_guide

    bibliography